MicrosoftDocs/iis-docs/iis/get-started/getting-started-with-iis/getting-started-with-appcmdexe.md

 [!code-console[Main](getting-started-with-appcmdexe/samples/sample78.cmd)]

+> [!NOTE]
-**NOTE** that the asp section is locked by default, so executing these commands will return a lock violation error.
-You can either unlock this section first, set the configuration at the server level by omitting the&lt;URL&gt;, or commit them to the server level location tag by using /commit:apphost.
+> Note that the asp section is locked by default, so executing these commands will return a lock violation error.
+You can either unlock this section first, set the configuration at the server level by omitting the `&lt;URL&gt;`, or commit them to the server level location tag by using /commit:apphost.
 See **controlling location of configuration** further in the article.

 ### Editing Configuration Collections